Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 Much Ado About Nothing

-Artistic director Leanne Reimer cast 15 local actors, was well as herself playing the roles of Don Pedro, Prince Duke (Linsae Cassidy) and Hero (Brittany Campbell) are the two ladies that get caught inside these webs of lies, love
+Artistic director Leanne Reimer cast 15 local actors, and was as well playing the role of Duke Don Pedro.
+Beatrice (Linsae Cassidy) and Hero (Brittany Campbell) are the two ladies that get caught inside these webs of lies, love

 and deceit.